Scientist working with analytical instruments inside a laboratory

 Estimating Peak EtG Concentration

 Before you can watch EtG levels drop, you need to know how high they start.
-The peak estimate is where personal factors such as body weight and biological sex enter the picture.
-Our calculator uses a widely cited formula:
+Our calculator uses this formula:

 C0 = (Standard Drinks × 35000) / (Weightkg × GenderFactor)